Vano2903/peggle-data-collector/README.md

 - add function that let user clean just a section of the game adding function and not only everything
 - section to add a comment while inserting a game
+- dont create a button in commit area if there are none
 - colors on buttons in add-game ✔️
 - user section ✔️
 - users section